Joyride (1977 film): Plot

-After John catches Scott showering with Susie, he gets mad, dumps groceries on the bed to let them know that he knows, and then steals a camera while being caught on surveillance tape.
+After John catches Scott showering with Susie, he gets mad and steals a camera while being caught on surveillance tape.
 John throws some of the stolen money at the shop owner, who then tries to choke him as he drives away.
 John tries to leave alone, but all three reconcile and they all drive away together.
 John is still angry, so he pulls over and has a shoving match with Scott on the highway, while almost getting hit by a passing car.
-Abandoning their 1957 Pontiac for another stolen car, they run a U.S./Canada border checkpoint after they think that the officer has recognized them.
-After running a road block and surviving a shotgun blast through a window, they drive into the Canadian mountains where their car runs out of gas.
+Abandoning their 1957 Pontiac for another stolen car, they run a U.S.–Canada border checkpoint after they think that the officer has recognized them.
+After running another road block and surviving a shotgun blast through a window, they drive into the Canadian mountains where their car runs out of gas.
 John and Susie sleep the night in the car, while Scott goes in search of another vehicle.
 Scott succeeds, but John appears to have died from exposure.
 Luckily, Scott is able to slap John awake and he, John and Susie drive away in the newly stolen truck, talking of a better future as the credits roll.

 Principal cast

 Production

 The film was shot in Roslyn and Granite Falls, Washington and on the Hood Canal Bridge.
-Chuck Russell worked as Production Manager and assistant director.
+Chuck Russell worked as production manager and assistant director.

+On Nov.
+23, 1976, a cameraman was killed while shooting a car chase scene for the film near Port Angeles, Washington.
+Charles A. Parkinson Jr., 31, was leaning out of a car window when the vehicle, which was supposed to go into a skid and slide sideways, instead rolled over.
+Parkinson was killed while the other passenger received a minor injury and the driver was unharmed.